swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 | ------------------------------ | ---------------------------------------
 | activation                     | Encourage cardholders to activate new, reissued, or replaced cards.
 | card_controls                  | Promote features like locking/unlocking cards or managing spending limits.
-| card_conversion                | Support portfolio flips, product migrations, or bulk transitions.
-| operational                    | Address administrative needs (e.g., updates for reissued cards).
 | other                          | Other method (can be clarified in the source sub_category field)
-| unknown {default}              | Used when the business intent is not identifiable.

 ### Source Sub_Category
 Additional Details of **The Why**.
 Custom text to provide any additional context if applicable.